 These comments, whether you consider them empty threats or not, are a downright disgrace.
 If you feel the need to threaten someone doing a job that you can’t even imagine trying to take up, then you have no right to call yourself a sports fan.

 For the record, the kick in question was tipped at the line of scrimmage.
 Eagles defensive tackle Treyvon Hester appeared to have gotten a piece of the football with his right hand as it entered flight, which is likely the reason the kick tailed to the left and caused the infamous playoff game “double doink” to happen.

-That fact hasn’t stopped salty Bears fans though, as many have started various GoFundMe campaigns to buy out the remaining $9 million guaranteed of Parkey’s four-year, $15 million contract.
+That fact didn’t stop salty Bears fans though, as many started various GoFundMe campaigns to buy out the remaining $9 million guaranteed of Parkey’s four-year, $15 million contract.

-For Bears head coach Matt Nagy, quarterback Mitch Trubisky, and the rest of this team, they’ll enter the offseason with a lot of momentum after Chicago finished with the franchise’s most wins in a regular season since they won 13 games and reached the Super Bowl back in 2006.
+For Bears head coach Matt Nagy, quarterback Mitch Trubisky, and the rest of this team, they entered the offseason with a lot of momentum after Chicago finished with the franchise’s most wins in a regular season (12-4) since winning 13 games and reaching the Super Bowl in 2006.

-For Cody Parkey, it’s going to be a long offseason of regret and reflection, but expect this kid to come out on a mission next year to start the 2019 NFL season.
+For Cody Parkey, it was a long offseason of regret and reflection, but expect this kid to come out on a mission next year to start the 2019 NFL season.

 UPDATE: After Parkey was released by the Bears in the offseason, the free agent kicker remained unsigned.
 Despite his Pro Bowl rookie season with the Philadelphia Eagles, then two solid years kicking for the Cleveland Browns and Miami Dolphins, no NFL team wanted to take a chance on the much-maligned kicker.